-Whether they're mashed or fried, potatoes appear on many peoples' holiday menus.
-The starchy side may be the most delicious dish on your dinner table, but it's rarely the fastest one to prepare.
-This year, you can streamline your potato preparation with this trick for peeling the tubers in seconds.
+Whether they’re mashed or fried, potatoes are a staple of most peoples’ holiday menus.
+The starchy side may be the most delicious dish on your dinner table, but it’s rarely the fastest one to prepare.
+This year, streamline your potato preparation with this trick for peeling the tubers in seconds.

 According to Country Living, you don’t need a metal peeler to remove potato skins.
 No fancy tools or ingredients are required for this trick; just start by boiling your unpeeled whole potatoes as you normally would.
 Once they’re fully cooked, transfer them to a bowl of ice water.
 Allow them to cool down in the ice bath for five to 10 seconds and remove them when they’re cool enough to hold.

 The outside of the potatoes should feel wrinkly and loose.
 To peel it, twist your hands around the potatoes in opposite directions and slide the skins off.
 If the potatoes are still too hot to handle for an extended period, use gloves or a dish cloth when removing the skins.
 See how it’s done in the video below.